szorowi1/qmss2017/README.md

 # References
 ## Essential Texts
 The following references were instrumental in writing these tutorials and provided tremendous insight in introducing topics, structuring walkthroughs, and describing functions.
-They are exceptional guides to their respective topics and are cited repeatedly in the tutorials.
-I extend serious thanks to the authors.
+They are exceptional guides to their respective topics and are cited repeatedly.
+I extend my sincere thanks to the authors.

 Kevin Sheppard. *Introduction to Python for Econometrics, Statistics, and Data Analysis, 3rd Edition.* https://www.kevinsheppard.com/Python_for_Econometrics.